cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 **How to switch suEXEC with alt-suexec**

-Based on httpd 2.2 basic for 6 and httpd 2.4 basic for CloudLinux 7, the package brings to server a set of suEXECs with different <span class="notranslate"> DOCUMENT ROOT </span> s and <span class="notranslate"> MIN_UID/MIN_GID </span> parameters.
+Based on httpd 2.2.16 basic for Cloudlinux 6, httpd 2.4.6 basic for CloudLinux 7 and httpd 2.4.37 basic for CloudLinux 8, the package brings to a server a set of suEXECs with different <span class="notranslate">DOCUMENT ROOTs</span> and <span class="notranslate">MIN_UID/MIN_GID</span> parameters.
 The first set of suEXECs is listed by such modes:

 <div class="notranslate">